cuteboyqq/Simple-Classify-Pytorch/README.md

 ### Predict
 [(Back to top)](#Classify-model-Pytorch-MNIST-CIFAR10-CUSTOMDATASET)

-after training done, you will have model at folder ./runs/train/ , so use this model to predict images and will save predict result image
+after training done, you will have model at folder ./runs/train/ , so use this model to predict images and will save predict result images
 ```
 python predict.py --data-test [predict data directory]
                 --img-size [Enter image size (Ex:32 or 64 or 128)]